Denstone College: Expedition to Inaccessible Island

 Denstone College is noted for carrying out the most extensive scientific exploration of Inaccessible Island, an extinct volcano in the South Atlantic.
 A group of 16 teachers and pupils led by Michael Swales (then Head of Biology), sailed to the island, landing on 25 October 1982 and remained on the island until 9 February 1983, apart from an excursion to the island of Tristan da Cunha at Christmas.
 The members of the expedition managed to ring 3,000 birds during their stay on the island, and 17 research papers were produced.
 The hut that they built at Blenden Hall on the island was demolished in 2000.

 Film location

 The exterior of the school was used as a location for the convent where Novice Joyce Fuddle lived for episode 4 of the 1985 BBC comedy series Happy Families.

 Denstone College also hosted Andrew "Freddie" Flintoff with the BBC for the tv show 'Freddie Flintoff's Field of Dreams'.
 The College fielded a team to take on Freddie's team which was featured on TV.

+Also an episode of Peak Practice was filmed on the grounds using pupils from the rugby team.

+Series 3 episode 7, 14 March 1995.

+"Will's son is seriously injured on the school rugby field, while Jack returns from Africa and barely has chance to unpack before he is called out to an attempted death."

+The filming was done on the rugby fields at Denstone College.